And why should you go!

 Mangrove-lined shore creates yet another unique underwater landscape, as tree roots often grow right into the shallow corals, and create a habitat for juvenile reef fish and a range of brackish-water coastal species.
 A prized find is the archerfish, which lurk among the roots and spit jets of water into the air to knock insects from low hanging branches.
 Mangroves shallows and some nearby reefs are also home to saltwater crocodiles, though sightings are rare.
 Raja Ampat is also the only place outside of Palau where snorkelers can swim with non-stinging jellyfish within confined lakes.

-If you are thinking about planning a trip to Raja Ampat, feel free to give us a call.
+If you are thinking about planning a trip to Raja Ampat, feel free to give us a call at 1.800.329.9989.
 The Caradonna team not only knows Raja Ampat, we are experts at navigating the intricacies and details of flights, transfers, bookings and paperwork.
-And we're never too busy to talk arouse our favorite subject, diving.
+And we're never too busy to talk about our favorite subject, diving.